MEH4231/TF2maps/README.md

 # TF2maps
 Map downloads for tf2.

+# Use this link ""

 Anybody can use this for a map download for a server.

+If a new map is added you will need to copy the link again.

-for a map suggestion dm MEH !#0931 on discord.
+For a map suggestion dm MEH !#0931 on discord.